brianfluk/software-engineering-project/iteration-02.plan.md

 Each team member is expected to fork the main branch when they begin to work on a task.
 After completing the task a code review happens with one other member.
 They review the changes, test the task, and if everything is good then they will merge back into the main branch.
 If there is a conflict then the authors of the conflicting code will meet and try to resolve the conflict.
 If they cannot meet then the merge is put off until they can.

-After the merge back to head happens then they will refork and work on their next task.
+After the merge back to head happens then they will re-fork and work on their next task.

 We will also try to inform others on slack about what parts of the code we are changing to give the team members a rough idea of what to expect of the codebase.
 Something along the lines of "Hey I'm going to change up the CSS for the home-page" Is a good example of a notification.